Women in a seminar talking

 Capital growth

-Increase in the capital or market value of an investment, as opposed to income which may be received from the investment from time to time.
+Increase in the capital or market value of an investment, as opposed to income or dividends which may be received from the investment from time to time.

 Capital market